 5. Playa de los Genoveses, Cabo de Gata — Desert Meets Sea

-This is the beach that makes geographers weak at the knees.
-A wide, shallow arc of sand backed by volcanic hills, with almost zero construction in sight - this is a natural park, and the rules are enforced.
-Genoveses is the poster child of Spainâs most arid coastline, where cacti grow steps from the shoreline and the water hits that surreal translucent green that only volcanic seabeds can produce.
+A wide, shallow arc of sand backed by volcanic hills, with almost zero construction in sight — this is a natural park, and the rules are enforced.
+Genoveses is the poster child of Spain’s most arid coastline, where cacti grow steps from the shoreline and the water hits that surreal translucent green that only volcanic seabeds can produce.
+Nearby, the Cabo de Gata-Nijar Natural Park hides more wild coves — Playa San Pedro, backed by scrubland and the crumbling ruins of a 16th-century castle, reachable only on foot or by boat from Las Negras.
+The whole coast makes deep thumbprints between towering cliffs, while ravines plunge down to pristine sands and eroded lava rocks.

 Best time: June-September (spring and autumn for hiking) Nearest airport: LEI Almeria (also AGP Malaga, MJV Murcia) Get there without a car: Bus to San Jose, then walk or short taxi; seasonal access restrictions apply Perfect for: Solitude seekers, hikers, anyone allergic to beach crowds